singer-io/getting-started/SPEC.md

 streamer can use to remember information from the previous invocation, like, for example, the point where it left off.

-STRUCTURE is an optional argument pointing to a JSON file containing extra configuration about the structures that the streamer should sync.

 ```

-### Command

-A streamer should support three modes of operation, `sync`, `check`
-and `discover`.
-In sync mode, the streamer connects to a data source
-and writes a stream of messages to stdout.

-In check mode, the streamer quickly attempts to determine whether it
-can access the data source with the configuration provided.
-For
-example, for a streamer that sources from a web service, the `check`
-command might simply read an API key from the config and fetch a
-single record from the API to confirm that the API key is correct.
-A
-streamer in check mode should not write any messages to stdout.

-In discover mode, the streamer outputs messages about the structure of
-the available data to stdout.
-For example, a streamer that sources
-data from a database, would output the available schemas, tables, and
-columns in discover mode.
-Support of the `discover` command is
-optional, and streamers should fail if discover is invoked but not
-supported.

 ### Configuration